 God Created You

-In the hospital, God revealed to me that He created me for a reason.
-God chose us to become part of His family so we can glorify Him in our words and actions.
+God revealed that He created me for a reason in the hospital.
+He chose us to become part of His family so we can glorify Him in our words and actions.
 “We are His workmanship created in Christ Jesus for good works.”
 Ephesians 2:10.
 God has empowered us to let others see the fruits of the Holy Spirit.

 But the fruit of the Spirit is love, joy, peace ,patience, kindness, goodness, faithfulness, gentleness, and self-control.

-We need God’s help for these fruits to grow bountifully in our lives because it is so difficult in our own strength.
+We need God’s help for these fruits to grow bountifully in our lives because it is so challenging in our strength.